CCernusca/python-tetris-local-multiplayer/README.md

-# python-tetris-local-multiplayer
+# python-tetris-multiplayer

 **Description**

-Tetris with local multiplayer, written in Python.
+Tetris with multiplayer, written in Python.
+Players play against each other by influencing their games during their own game.
+Players can play together be inviting each other in lobbies.

 **Used Language**

 Python

 **Used modules**

-pygame, socket, threading
+pygame, socket, threading, numpy